 To enroll in either FRE 490Y1 (Senior Essay) or FRE 491H1/492H1 (Independent Study), applicants must follow the procedures outlined in the Guidelines for Independent Study Topics (PDF).

 Students may be exempted from the FSL courses required in French programs on the basis of their linguistic competence, following the results from their Placement Test.
 Students must then replace these FSL program requirements with FRE courses.

 Students enrolled in two or more French programs are allowed to double-count only 1.0 FCE towards their French programs.

 Native or fluent speakers of French are excluded from all FSL courses with the exception of those needing to improve their written or oral skills who must request permission from the Associate Chair, Undergraduate studies to enroll in FSL442H1 or 443H1.
 Such students will be asked to complete the Placement Test at the Department.

-Students who obtain a final mark of 77% or higher in FSL321Y1 are exempted from the FSL442H1, FSL443H1 requirement in the Specialist Program in French Language and Literature.
+Students who obtain a final mark of 77% or higher in FSL321Y1 are exempted from the FSL442H1, FSL443H1 prerequisite (ie. FSL421Y1 or equivalent) in the Specialist Program in French Language and Literature.